 Feature Update: Improved Allergen Management Risk Categories

-- Gluten: Responsible for a rise in free-from diet trends as well as coeliac disease, a serious autoimmune disorder which, far from being a medical rarity, affects roughly 1 in 100 people
+- Gluten: Responsible for serious health problems related to coeliac disease, an autoimmune disorder which, far from being a medical rarity, affects roughly 1 in 100 people

 For both food allergy sufferers and producers/retailers, the identification and communication of potential allergy risks is becoming increasingly difficult as supply chains become more and more complex.

-As part of Authenticate’s new-look product data page, due to be launched in May, several changes will be made to the collection and display of allergen information:
+As part of Authenticate’s new-look product data page launched in May, several changes have been made to the collection and display of allergen information:

 Additional Risk Categories for Increased Accuracy